daeric/terraform_nutanix_duplicate_vm_names/README.md

 This Terraform configuration creates a Nutanix AHV virtual machine using the `nutanix` provider (v2.x).
 It includes a cloud-init guest-customization payload and a guard that detects duplicate VM names in Prism Central.
 Unlike the `*_suffix` example workflow, this repository intentionally prevents creation when a name collision is detected (the apply is aborted).

+Use this repo as a testing/demo workspace — do not commit secrets or credentials.

 ## What this repo does

 - Creates a VM from an image discovered via `data "nutanix_images_v2"`.